Clark-Nikdel-Powell/Foundation-Theme/README.md

 	<li><strong>Modules</strong>: Page components that can be used more than once per page, as well as site-wide <em>(slideshow, post-list, gallery, map etc.)</em>.
 Generic modules will be installed via Composer, but local modules (modules that are too specific to warrant breaking out in to their own repo) live here.</li>
 	<li><strong>Partials</strong>: Page components that are used only once per page <em>(head, header, nav-breadcrumbs, sectionheader, etc.)</em>.</li>
 </ol>

+<h4>Files</h4>

+Pages can be assembled from a layout file or from a combination of partial, module and content files.

+Any WordPress layout files, like `front-page.php`, `archive-$name.php`, `single-$name.php`, etc. belong in the root directory.
+Styles for these layouts belong in `assets/css/pre/layouts`.

 <h3 class="subheader">What is this Foundation?</h3>